railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	So if you have a team in India and a team in England, the times will automatically be converted.
 If an Indian employee sets her working hours from 9 to 6 that will be converted and saved in the server's timezone.
 When the English users want to set up a meeting with an Indian user, the Indian user's available time will be converted to English time.

-The next element in the Toolbar is a link to  *Preferences* .
+The next element in the Toolbar is a link to :guilabel:`Preferences`.
 By clicking that link you reach a page where the current user can set a timezone and a working language:

-* The  *Language*  field enables the user's working language to be changed.
+* The :guilabel:`Language` field enables the user's working language to be changed.
 But first the system must be loaded with other languages for the user to be able to choose an alternative, which is described in the next subsection of this chapter.

-* The  *Timezone*  setting indicates the user's location to Open ERP.
+* The :guilabel:`Timezone` setting indicates the user's location to Open ERP.
 This can be different from that of the server.
 All of the dates in the system are converted to the user's timezone automatically.

-The  *About*  link gives information about the development of the Open ERP software.
+The :guilabel:`About` link gives information about the development of the Open ERP software.

-The  *Logout*  link enables you to logout and return to the original login page.
+The :guilabel:`Logout` link enables you to logout and return to the original login page.
 You can then login to another database, or to the same database as another user.
 This page also gives you access to the super-administrator functions for managing databases on this server.

-The  *Requests*  link sits just below this toolbar.
+The :guilabel:`Requests` link sits just below this toolbar.
 It is only visible if you're logged into a database.
-If your database is new it will say \ ``No request``\  .
+If your database is new it will say :guilabel:`No request`.
 You can click on that link to look at requests that have been sent to you at any time.

 .. index::